 The soil vapour testing assists in understanding whether any contamination is moving through the soil in vapour form.
 Preliminary data found trichloroethene (TCE) and tetrachloroethene (PCE) in groundwater and soil vapour at several locations within the assessment area.

-All properties in area are considered to be safe, with predicted concentrations below 2 µg/m3 of air.
+The human health risk assessment from 30 June 2016 found that all properties in the assessment area are considered to be safe, with predicted concentrations below 2 µg/m3 of TCE for indoor air.

 Letter to residents

 - December 2017 | Report | Appendix A-F | Appendix G-H | Appendix I | Appendix J-L | Appendix M-P | Appendix Q-T

 - May 2017 | Report | Appendix A.1 (Maps) | Appendix A.2 (Maps) | Appendix B–E (tables etc) | Appendix F–H | Appendix I–L | Appendix M–T